 The reality is many dogs are injured while in crates.
 Puppies are a mere fraction of the animals being crated.
 Crates are nothing like dens.
-And typically, dogs love running free in parks, on mountain trails and along miles of beach, so how is access to an entire house overwhelming?
-Mental heath issues are not resolved by anyone being imprisoned.
+Typically, dogs love running free in parks, on mountain trails and along miles of beach, so how is access to a house overwhelming?
+Mental health issues are not resolved by anyone being imprisoned.

 When animal experts say dogs deserve an enhanced quality of life, they mean more freedom, movement and autonomy; less use of restrictive tools such as leashes, chains, and crates (Bekoff, 2019).
 Furthermore, dogs can't do what they do best when they're confined.
-Besides being wonderful companions, they are great at alerting us to strangers, gas leaks, house fires, break-ins and other potentially disastrous events.
+Besides being wonderful companions, they are excellent at alerting us to strangers, gas leaks, house fires, break-ins and other potentially disastrous events.
 If they remain chained, or locked in crates, they won't be able to help us, or themselves.
-Any tool or treatment can be justified when ethics, humaneness, feelings, and emotions aren't considered.
+Any tool or treatment can be justified when ethics, humaneness, feelings, and emotions are not considered.

-A report originating out of the UK during the '60s outlined a standard of animal care protocol described as the Five Freedoms.
+A report originating out of the UK during the '60s outlined a standard of animal care protocols described as the Five Freedoms.
 The Five Freedoms concept has been adopted by animal organizations around the world.
 It proposes that animals should have freedom from hunger and thirst; freedom from discomfort; freedom from pain, injury or disease; freedom to express normal behaviour and freedom from fear and distress.
-To date, five additional domains have been added to the five freedoms to ensure further animal wellbeing.
+To date, five additional domains have been added to the Five Freedoms to ensure greater animal well-being.
 (Elischer, 2019) These are intended to promote good: nutrition, environment, health, behaviour and mental states.
-Dogs confined for extended periods in cramped cages almost guarantee that at least one, if not all, of the five freedoms and five domains are ignored.
+Dogs confined for extended periods in cramped cages almost guarantee that at least one, if not all, of the Five Freedoms and Five Domains are ignored.
 Let's step back and identify the reasons people use crates:

-• We live in a culture that promotes and encourages them.
+- We live in a culture that promotes and encourages them.

 - They are cheaper than sitters and daycare.

-- To protect belongings.
+- To protect our belongings.

-- To punish.
+- To punish an animal and relieve our frustrations.

 - A new baby has joined the family.

 - A dog is judged hyper, annoying, and untrainable.

 - The dog is deemed dangerous to the cat or the kids.

 - The kids are deemed dangerous to the dog.

-- $\cdot$ No time...for the dog.
+- Our schedule leaves no time for the dog.

 All these reasons accommodate people, not dogs.
 Animals exhibiting behavioural problems require a credentialed behaviourist, not a crate.
 If we can't provide humane, quality care for our pets, we shouldn't have them.
-And no, eight plus hours crated daily is not acceptable.
+And no, eight or more hours crated daily is not acceptable.
 The 'illusory truth effect' clearly applies to the misinformation repeated by some in the pet industry.
-By repeating the same misleading information, it becomes truth in people's minds.
-Just google crating dogs/dog crates.
+By repeating the same misleading information, it becomes the truth in people's minds.
+Just Google crate training dogs/dog crates.
 You will read and hear the same unhealthy advice, that the well being of dogs is enhanced by crating them.
+Some are now changing previous recommendations and proposing fewer hours is acceptable for crating, yet still, far too many are not.